Maximum Likelihood Estimation in Markov Regime-Switching Models with Covariate-Dependent Transition Probabilities: Monte Carlo Simulations

-It is immediately apparent that, for most of the parameters, the partial ML estimator is considerably more biased than the joint ML estimator.
-The differences between the estimators are more pronounced for the parameters associated with the transition probabilities ($\alpha _{0}$, $\beta _{0}$, $ \alpha _{1}$, $\beta _{1}$), the partial ML estimates of which are significantly biased even for the largest sample size considered in the simulations.
-This suggests that the bias of the partial ML estimator when $ \rho \neq 0$ is not a phenomenon associated only with small samples, a finding which is consistent with our asymptotic results.
-We also note that conventional measures of skewness and kurtosis based on standardized third and fourth empirical cumulants (not shown) reveal that the distributions of the partial and joint ML estimators of many parameters tend to deviate from the symmetric and mesokurtic distributions predicted by large-sample theory when $T\leq 200$.
-This is especially true for the parameters associated with the transition probabilities, although the quality of the Gaussian approximation improves as the sample size increases.
-Regarding the accuracy of estimated standard errors, the latter are downwards biased in most cases, the bias being somewhat smaller in the case of joint ML estimates.
-However, unless the sample size is small, the bias is not generally substantial and decreases as the sample size increases.
-This is also true in the case of partial ML estimates despite the fact that standard errors are obtained from the empirical Hessian.
+Table \ref{tab:MC-3n} shows the estimated bias of the partial ML estimators of the elements of $\vartheta$ and the ratio of the sampling standard deviation of the estimators to the estimated standard errors (averaged across replications) when $\rho=0.8$.
+To reflect what is common practice in applied research, standard errors are computed using the Hessian estimator (which relies on the assumption of a correctly specified likelihood) instead of a \textquotedblleft sandwich\textquotedblright\ estimator (which allows for mispecification).
+It is immediately apparent that the partial ML estimator of most of the parameters is considerably more biased than the joint ML estimator.
+The differences between the two estimators are more pronounced for parameters associated with the transition probabilities ($\alpha_{0}$, $\beta_{0}$, $\alpha_{1}$, $\beta_{1}$), the partial ML estimators of which are significantly biased even for $T=3200$.
+This suggests that the bias of the partial ML estimator when $\rho\neq0$ is not associated only with small samples, a finding that is consistent with our asymptotic results.
+Regarding the accuracy of estimated standard errors, the latter are downwards biased in most cases, the bias being somewhat larger than it is for joint ML estimators.
+However, unless $T$ is small, this bias is not generally substantial and declines as $T$ increases, despite the fact that standard errors are obtained from the Hessian.\footnote{Results for $\rho=0$ (not shown) are not substantially different from those obtained from the joint ML\ procedure.
+This is not surprising since the joint and partial ML estimators are both consistent for the true parameter value when $\rho=0$.} { }